 - Alcohol interferes with the excretion of uric acid from the body.

-- Excessive consumption of food with high purine content
+- Food with high purine content

 - Use of certain medications such as;